In this short guide, you’ll see the steps to run any batch file from Python.

 To start, create your batch file.

-For demonstration purposes, let’s create a simple batch file that displays the date in green (note that the method described here would work for any batch file that you’d like to run from Python).
+For demonstration purposes, let’s create a simple batch file that displays the date in green.

-You may open Notepad and then copy the code below:
+You may then open Notepad and paste the script below:

 To create the batch file, save the Notepad with a .bat extension.
 For example, let’s save the batch file as current_date.bat

-A new batch file, called current_date.bat, would then get created at your specified location.
+A new batch file, called current_date.bat, would be saved at your specified location.

 Step 2: Write the Python code